 Canada - Algeria Relations

-Bilateral relations between Canada and Algeria enjoy excellent diplomatic relations, which go back to the initial years after Algeria’s independence.
+Canada and Algeria enjoy excellent diplomatic relations, which go back to the initial years after Algeria’s independence.
 Algeria is an important trading partner for Canada in the Middle East and North Africa (MENA) region in terms of value of total merchandise, in addition to being a key partner for Canada in the global fight against terrorism.

 Algeria is a major regional player in the global fight against terrorism.
-Recognizing Algeria’s unique role, Canada is committed to strengthening its cooperation with Algeria to work towards building a safe and secure region.
-In September 2011, Canada participated in an international conference hosted by Algeria to explore ways to improve cooperation to combat terrorism in the region.
-That same month, Algeria and Canada participated in the launch of the Global Counter Terrorism Forum (GCTF), within which the two states have worked as co-chairs for the capacity-building working group in the Sahel, and subsequent West Africa region.
+Recognizing Algeria’s unique role, Canada is committed to strengthening bilateral cooperation with Algeria in order to work towards the consolidation of peace and security in the region.
+Algeria and Canada participated in the launch of the Global Counterterrorism Forum (GCTF) in 2011, and since this time the two states have worked as co-chairs for the capacity-building working group in the Sahel, and subsequent West Africa region.
 Canada now co-chairs the GCTF as a whole, while Algeria continues to co-chair the West Africa working group.
 Canada provides funding for initiatives related to counter-terrorism capacity building with a geographic focus on Algeria.

 Algeria has supported various international initiatives spearheaded by Canada.
 Algeria signed and ratified the Ottawa Convention on Anti-Personnel Mines, and has completed all steps called for under the convention.
 Algeria was also active in promoting the New Economic Partnership for African Development (NEPAD), particularly within the African Peer Review Mechanism.
 Although not a member of La Francophonie, Algeria is the second largest French-speaking country in the world in terms of the number of speakers, and has participated in Francophonie summits, including the 2008 Quebec City Summit.
 Algerian President Abdelaziz Bouteflika also participated in the 2010 G8 summit in Muskoka in the context of the G8 Africa Partnership, and his representatives have played an active role in the G8 Africa Personal Representative Process (APR).

-Canada is represented in Algeria by the Embassy of Canada in Algiers, while Algeria is represented in Canada by an Embassy in Ottawa and a consulate in Montreal.
+Canada is represented in Algeria by the Embassy of Canada in Algiers, while Algeria is represented in Canada by an Embassy in Ottawa and a Consulate General in Montreal.

 - Date Modified: